GaryCollins-Sec/Siem-Home-Lab/README.md

 <img width="1572" height="720" alt="Screenshot 2026-01-18 190811" src="https://github.com/user-attachments/assets/b665903d-a371-4014-adc0-02a6dadfbad0" />

-In this project, I engineered a SOC Home Lab using Wazuh SIEM to monitor and analyze real-world cyberattacks.
-By integrating an Ubuntu 24.04 agent, I enabled real-time log ingestion and kernel-level monitoring.
-I simulated a high-frequency SSH brute-force attack using Hydra, which the manager successfully detected as a Level 10 (High Severity) event.
-The dashboard validates the transition from raw logs to actionable intelligence, mapping the attack to MITRE ATT&CK T1110 (Brute Force) and providing a visual timeline of the incident for rapid response and compliance reporting.
+I designed a SOC-focused home lab using Wazuh SIEM to evaluate detection coverage for credential-based attacks.
+An Ubuntu 24.04 endpoint was instrumented with a Wazuh agent to collect authentication and system logs in real time.
+A simulated SSH brute-force attack generated high-volume authentication failures, which Wazuh correlated into a Level 10 (High Severity) alert and mapped to MITRE ATT&CK T1110.
+The resulting dashboard illustrates how raw telemetry is enriched, correlated, and presented as actionable intelligence for SOC analysis.